 5. Certain Songs Will Become Exceptionally Popular and Used to Back Multiple TikTok Videos

-This trend probably applies every year on TikTok.
-Although music isn’t essential for a successful TikTok video, many videos feature a soundtrack.
+This trend probably is relevant every year on TikTok.
+Although music isn't essential for a successful TikTok video, many videos feature a soundtrack.
 TikTok has arrangements with most major music studios, permitting short clips from songs, and music has become an integral part of many TikTok videos.
 Indeed, you can search for videos featuring popular music.